 While the sales are usually high in the months of Baishakh, Jestha, Ashadh, and Shrawan, in the current year, they were seen satisfactory, zero and below that in the first three months.
 So, the sellers are expecting good sales in Shrawan.

-Apart from religious angle, Shrawan is also considered as the month that marks the end of paddy cultivation in Nepal.
+Apart from a religious angle, Shrawan is also considered as the month that marks the end of paddy cultivation in Nepal.